2024 Carolyn Bailey Argento Vocal Competition Tempe, AZ

 - Incomplete applications and applications with unplayable sound recordings or illegible proofs of age will not be processed nor judged.

-- Notification of finalists will be made on or before December 1, 2018.
-Applicants not chosen as finalists will also be notified by December 1.
-All notifications will be sent by email, so a valid email address is essential, as well as a mailing address that will be accurate for the month of December.
+- Notification of finalists will be made on or before November 25, 2023.
+Applicants not chosen as finalists will also be notified by November 25.

 Finalists in the Scholarship Division compete for three awards: the Nicholas Vrenios Memorial Award of $2000 to the first-place winner, the Constance Eberhardt Memorial Award for second place, and the Clifford Bair Memorial Award for third place, both ranging from $500 to $1250.

 Finalists in the Artist Division compete for three awards: the Todd Duncan Legacy Award to the first-place winner, the Vrenios Family Award to the second place winner and the Marjorie Gordon Award to the third place winner.
 These and other possible prizes range from $500 to $2500.

 In addition to the above, the Legacy Award of $500 is presented to an outstanding contestant representing a racial or ethnic minority, at the discretion of the judges.

 Questions regarding the competition may be addressed to: